ennnbeee/AutopilotGroupTagger/README.md

 AutopilotGroupTagger is currently in Public Preview, meaning that although the it is functional, you may encounter issues or bugs with the script.

 > [!TIP]
-> If you do encounter bugs, want to contribute, submit feedback or suggestions, please create and an issue.
+> If you do encounter bugs, want to contribute, submit feedback or suggestions, please create an issue.

 ## ☑ Options